 BHESP trains sex workers, WSW, women using drugs and bar hostesses as paralegals, who act as a bridge between our members, law enforcers and the organization.
 These paralegals are influential amongst their peers and in their areas operation.
 They are also act as peer educators where they intervene on health issues and are in a capacity to do referrals on issues they cannot handle.
 They mobilize their peers in case of an event, presents the organization in court and police stations when need be and distribute condoms to their peers, bars and guest houses.
 They then make a report and submit it to the organization.
 From these reports the organization is able to identify the needs and the challenges these vulnerable women face in different parts of the country.

 Drawing on the experiences that the relationship between women using drugs, WSW, sex workers and law enforcers can generally be described in terms of harassment, violence, abuse, and repression with respect to the police, and by fear on the side of these vulnerable women, BHESP holds consultative forums and meetings with police officers and our members seeking to determine how best to cooperate with law enforcers and in addition also tackle the issue of physical abuse and harassment meted upon them.
-The forums have been important in ensuring that the law enforcers respect the rights of these women particularly on the right to live in dignity and not to be subjected to inhuman degrading treatment.
-As a strategy, the paralegals have continued to seek a working relationship with the law enforcement officers in seeking good will, support and in ensuring that our members are treated with dignity and respect.
+The forums have been important in ensuring that the law enforcers respect the rights of these women, particularly their right to live in dignity and not to be subjected to inhuman degrading treatment.
+As a strategy, the paralegals have continued to seek a working relationship with the law enforcement officers in seeking goodwill, and support and in ensuring that our members are treated with dignity and respect.

 The paralegals have continued to act as the local resource persons in their respective target areas in providing legal advice to their peers.
 They have formed the link between the larger network of our members and other law enforcement officers including the police.
 They act as the first point of contact for our members who are seeking legal advice or assistance in relation to harassment and arbitrary arrest.
 In addition, they ensure cases of harassment against our members are promptly reported to the police or other relevant authorities.
 Because they are living and serving their peers, the paralegals/peer educators are able to observe circumstances and needs facing them and provide required support.